 Once again, we express our gratitude to the teachers featured in this book.
 They allowed us to observe in their classrooms and shared their wisdom, frustrations, and celebrations during countless hours of interviews.
-In the interest of full disclosure, three points about the structure of the book need to be made.
+In the interest of full disclosure, two points about the structure of the book need to be made.
 First, the portraits of all five teachers are composites derived from material that was collected over a number of years.
 In other words, we have created a portrait of each teacher by describing incidents that occurred in different years with different students as though they had all occurred in the same academic year with the same class.
-Second, Garnetta and Ken are now retired.
-Barbara left the classroom several years ago to do staff development for teachers and administrators, but she has just retired as well.
-Courtney now works in schools as a specialist in functional behavioral analysis, helping teachers whose classrooms contain children with severe problem behaviors.
-Randy is currently in his seventh year of teaching.
-All of the teachers except Garnetta were able to contribute to this new edition.
-Finally, because Randy is a new addition to the book, we interviewed him separately about the issues that were collectively discussed with the original set of teachers.
-Nonetheless, for the sake of coherence and simplicity, we have integrated his stories with those of the other teachers.
+Second, some of our teachers have retired or moved on to new positions within their school or district.
+However, the examples from their teaching practices remain relevant to teachers in schools today.